Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 So Do They Stop Allergies?

 It may seem logical that a dog who sheds less would also shed fewer allergens.

-However, that’s not necessarily the case.
+But, that’s not necessarily the case.

-That’s because it’s not fur that causes allergic reactions; it’s proteins in the dog’s dander, saliva and urine.
+That’s because it’s not fur that causes allergic reactions.
+It’s proteins in the dog’s dander, saliva and urine.